corey-rr/redcar-vimly/readme.md

  - `t` opens a terminal
  - `t vimly` opens a terminal in the vimly directory of the currently open project
  - `t /usr/bin` opens a terminal in the given directory
+ - `w google.com` opens google.com in a web browser

 ###todo